jtnishi/NFC-Business-Card/README.md

 ### Steps

+#### Making the Card Design

 1. **Figure out what contact information you're going to want to share, and prepare the information.**
     * For the NFC portion of the card, for simplicity, you want the information to be a single simple URL or URI.
 This means either a single website link, or a single email address, a single telephone number, etc.  If you need to share multiple pieces of information, you may want to set up a LinkTree page.
 If you want to share multiple basic pieces of contact information, you may want to encode it in the QR code.
 More complicated information on the NFC card will otherwise mean your recipients will need to have special apps on their phone, and that just complicates matters.
     * For the QR code portion of the card, you can either choose to keep the same information, or you can put more complicated information.
 In most cases, iOS and Android phones can read information in somewhat more complex formats without requiring any 3rd party apps.
 In particular, contact card information can be stored in a QR code to be saved in a person's contacts.
 2. **Generate the QR code you will want to use for the card.**  [QRCode Monkey](https://www.qrcode-monkey.com/) works for an online site to do this.
 You can also find a number of other sites online.
 Alternatively, you can generate a QR code using software such as [Zint](https://zint.org.uk/) or even by using any of a number of QR code generation libraries for various programming languages.
+3. Pick your option:
-3. **Design and print your label, according to the label maker's instructions.**  Don't forget to include your QR code!
+    * **Design and print your label, according to the label maker's instructions.**  Don't forget to include your QR code!
 You can probably use a basic business card template to start for this.
 Alternatively, get fancy.
 Or, if you're lazy, you can go as simple as just printing out the QR code.
 For a prototype, we basically just printed a QR code and taped it on the card.
 It's not fancy, but it works!
         * For the purposes of this example, I created a [Photoshop template](assets/tested_layout.psd) that contained the dimensions of the card itself, plus the dimensions of the label.
 This gave me an idea of how the design would lay out, and where I could fit things in for the bleed to work correctly.
 I then exported the image out from Photoshop and into LibreOffice, brought the image in over the template, resized the image to match the settings I had in the original template, and then printed a test sheet to make sure that the design would correctly print over the right place in the labels, as well as fit correctly for the card.
+        * ***Update: I found a set of larger 3 1/2" by 5" labels on Amazon that are also reasonably priced, and should give far more bleed room to work with.
+I've added a new label layout [Photoshop template V2](assets/tested_layout_v2.psd) that should work nicely with larger labels.
+Just make sure to size the output image accordingly.***
         * Hint: Most designers for print targets know to let the design bleed a bit to make sure you can get edge to edge printing.
-    * **Alternative: print on your card using the printer.** Follow the tray maker's instructions for installation, and then print on the card.
+    * **Alternative: for tray based setups with inkjet compatible NFC cards, print on your card using the printer.** Follow the tray maker's instructions for installation, and then print on the card.
 I definitely recommend doing a few test runs on paper before committing to this.
-4. **Attach the label from the previous step.** I aligned the label under the card, and then put the label on.
+4. **(For Label Printed Cards) Attach the label from the previous step.** I aligned the label under the card, and then put the label on.
 I then cleaned the edges using a precision knife blade, just to keep the edges as clean as possible.

+#### Programming the Card

 5. **If you have disabled NFC on your phone, enable it.** This varies from phone to phone.
 6. **Launch NFC Tools and create the information to write to the card.**
     * Go to **Write**